opentomb/OpenTomb/README.md

 On Mac, use XCode project, which is also available in source code.

 NB: Please note that OpenTomb requires C++11 (-std=c++11) flag to compile properly!
-You may use CPU-specific optimization flags ("-march=prescott", "march=i486", "march=core2"),
+You may use CPU-specific optimization flags (-march=prescott, -march=i486, -march=core2),
 as well as general optimization flags (-O1 and -O2), but DON'T USE -O3 flag, as Bullet tends to crash with this optimization level.